davormz/dom-manipulation-js/README.md

 # Snowpack Tailwind

+## Project goal.
+This project is to practice some DOM manipulation using JavaScript and styling with the Snowpack Tailwind.

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 Ready-to-go template to create awesome websites using Tailwind on top of Snowpack and autopublish to GitHub pages using GitHub Actions.